junzhli/typescript-type-validator/README.md

 ## 6. Custom Type Field Validation

 You can define custom fields using your own resolver functions.
-The resolver receives the input value and must return the (possibly validated or transformed) value.
+The resolver receives the input value and must return the validated value.
 The return type will be inferred automatically.

 ```typescript
 import { customField, Validator, TypeFromSchema } from "typescript-type-validator";